mlrun/mlrun/docs/runtimes/configuring-job-resources.md

 Preemption mode has three values:
 - Allow: The function pod can run on a spot node if one is available.
 - Constrain: The function pod only runs on spot nodes, and does not run if none is available.
 - Prevent: Default.
 The function pod cannot run on a spot node.

+To change the default function preemption mode, it is required to override mlrun the api configuration (and specifically "MLRUN_FUNCTION_DEFAULTS__PREENPTION_MODE" envvar to either one of the above modes).

 ### UI configuration